 - Do not lean on the podium for long periods.
 The audience will begin to wonder when you are going to fall over.

-- Speak to the audience...NOT to the visual aids, such as flip charts or overheads.
-Also, do not stand between the visual aid and the audience.
+- Speak to the audience...NOT to the visual aids.
+Do not stand between the visual aid and the audience.

 - Speak clearly and loudly enough for all to hear.
 Do not speak in a monotone voice.
 Use inflection to emphasize your main points.